Appalachian Mountain Club: Organization

 Appalachian Mountain Club's headquarters is located in Roughan Hall at 10 City Square in the Charlestown neighborhood of Boston, with an adjunct facility at 6 Spice St.

-Appalachian Mountain Club employed 807 individuals in 2017.
-AMC estimated that 16,000 individuals volunteered for the organization in 2017.
+Appalachian Mountain Club employed 755 individuals in 2022.
+AMC estimated that 5,000 individuals volunteered for the organization in 2022.

-In 2017, the Appalachian Mountain Club earned over $15.2 million from its outdoor program centers, educational activities, membership dues, trail activities, and advertising.
-Sale of products netted over $780,000, rental income netted over $240,000, investment income was over $2.8 million, and charitable contributions received were almost $14.0 million.
+In 2022, the Appalachian Mountain Club earned over $14.7 million from its outdoor program centers, educational activities, membership dues, trail activities, and advertising.
+Sale of products netted over $1.2 million, rental income netted a loss of $0.6 million, investment income was over $2.2 million, and charitable contributions and grants received were almost $30.3 million.

 Appalachian Mountain Club has twelve chapters located in Connecticut, Maine, Massachusetts, New Hampshire, New York, New Jersey, Pennsylvania, Rhode Island, and Washington, D.C.
 The largest chapter is the Boston chapter, with over 20,000 members, followed by the New Hampshire chapter with over 12,000 members, and the New York-North Jersey chapter with over 10,000 members.

 Activities

 The High Huts

 Appalachian Mountain Club owns and maintains a series of eight mountain huts in the White Mountains.
 Modeled after similar shelters in the Alps, the various huts hold between 36 and 90 people.
-Hikers may reserve bunks; at most huts dinner and breakfast are included.
+Hikers may reserve bunks for a fee; at most huts dinner and breakfast are included.

 The huts' 30-year special use permits were renewed by the U.S. Forest Service in 1999 following a four-year process that included an environmental impact statement.

-Campsites and Shelters
+Campsites and shelters

 The Appalachian Mountain Club also operates many campsites and shelters in the White Mountains, the Mahoosucs, and other New England locations.
 These campsites are often run by caretakers who manage waste, fees, and nearby trails.
 Nine of the highest use campsites have a $15 per person fee: Kinsman Pond, Liberty Spring, Garfield Ridge, 13 Falls, Guyot, Ethan Pond, Nauman, Imp, and Speck Pond.